-Management has noted certain financial conditions that raise substantial doubts about the Company's ability to continue as a going concern.
-During the three months ended March 31, 2023, and the years ended December 31, 2022 and 2021, we experienced significant operating losses, liquidity constraints, and negative cash flows from operations.
-If we are unable to make a return on our investments to generate positive cash flow and cannot obtain sufficient capital from non-portfolio-related sources to fund operations and pay liabilities in a timely manner, we may have to cease our operations.
+Management has noted challenging financial conditions.
+During the six months ended June 30, 2023, and the years ended December 31, 2022 and 2021, we experienced significant operating, liquidity, and cash flows challenges.
+If we are unable to make a future return on our investments to generate positive cash flow and cannot obtain sufficient capital from portfolio and non-portfolio-related sources to fund operations and pay liabilities in a timely manner, we may face extreme operating difficulties.
 Securing additional sources of financing to enable us to continue investing in our target markets will be difficult, and there is no assurance of our ability to secure such financing.
-A failure to obtain additional financing and generate positive cash flow from operations could prevent us from making expenditures that are needed to pay current obligations, allow us to hire additional personnel, and continue to seek out and invest in new companies.
-This leaves doubt as to our ability to continue as a going concern.
+A failure to obtain additional financing, or to generate capital from the sale of operating businesses and assets, or to generate positive cash flow from operations could prevent us from making expenditures that are needed to pay current obligations, allow us to hire additional personnel, and continue to seek out and invest in new companies.

-A failure to obtain financing could prevent us from executing our business plan or operate as a going concern
+A failure to obtain financing could prevent us from executing our business plan

 We anticipate that current cash resources and opportunities will be sufficient for us to execute our business plan for twelve months after the date these financial statements are issued.
-It is possible that if future financing is not obtained, we will not be able to operate as a going concern.
+It is possible that if future financing or capital formation is not obtained, we will not be able to operate.
 We believe that securing substantial additional sources of financing is possible, but there is no assurance of our ability to secure such financing.
 A failure to obtain additional financing could prevent us from making necessary expenditures for advancement and growth to partner with businesses and hire additional personnel.
 If we raise additional financing by selling equity, or convertible debt securities, the relative equity ownership of our existing investors could be diluted, or the new investors could obtain terms more favorable than previous investors.
 If we raise additional funds through debt financing, we could incur significant borrowing costs and be subject to adverse consequences in the event of a default.